Bristol Myers Squibb Gets European Commission Approval To Expand Use Of Breyanzi In MCL

 TRANSCEND NHL 001 is a phase I single-arm, design study to determine the safety, pharmacokinetics and antitumor activity of Breyanzi in adult patients with relapsed or refractory B-cell non-Hodgkin lymphoma, including diffuse large B-cell lymphoma, high-grade B-cell lymphoma, primary mediastinal B-cell lymphoma, follicular lymphoma Grade 3B and mantle cell lymphoma.

 According to the results from the MCL cohort, among patients treated in the third-line plus setting with Breyanzi, the overall response rate was 82.7% and the complete response rate was 71.6%.
-After 24 months, about 50.8% of respondents were still responding, indicating that the effect can persist.
+After 24 months, 41.2% of respondents were still responding, indicating that the effect can persist.

 Breyanzi is already approved in Europe for treating relapsed or refractory diffuse large B-cell lymphoma (DLBCL), high-grade B-cell lymphoma (HGBCL), primary mediastinal large B-cell lymphoma (PMBCL), and follicular lymphoma.